Bela, Kamnik: Name

 Bela was attested as Uelach in 1229 and Velach in 1243, among other spellings.
 Locally, the settlement is also known as Špitalska Bela (i.e., Bela near Špitalič).

 Church

-The local church above the settlement is dedicated to Saint Nicholas and is an example of a village chapel of ease with a star-vaulted sanctuary, dating to the 15th century.
+The local church above the settlement, in the former village of Reber, is dedicated to Saint Nicholas and is an example of a village chapel of ease with a star-vaulted sanctuary, dating to the 15th century.